 It is never too late to get your BSN!
 There are many students getting a BSN degree from all ages and work settings – you will likely find others who have not taken a formal class for some time in your program.

-Also ask yourself three key questions:
+Also ask yourself four key questions:

 Have I reached my goals as a professional nurse?
 Having a BSN degree can expand your career options and help you reach your goals.
 Many positions require the BSN or strongly prefer to hire those with a BSN.